mantoni/listen.js/README.md

 make
 ```

-## Hacking
+## Contrubuting

-If you'd like to hack listen.js here is how to get started:
+If you'd like to contribute to listen.js here is how to get started:

+ - Fork the project on GitHub.
  - `npm install` will setup everything you need.
  - `make` lints the code with JSLint and runs all unit tests.
  - Use can also `make lint` or `make test` individually.